Kealing-CS/Kealing-CS-Curriculum/README.md

 ### Coding for the Server

 when making a new api endpoint, make sure to add one or multiple tests to test.js
+When making a test, include at least one for the successful case and one for the unsuccessful case